End of an Epic

 One other difference – I always expected Italian restaurants to be chatty places, and they generally are in the centre and north.
 Here, in the deep south, everywhere we ate – whether it was lunch or dinner - had at least one big television screen blaring out banal chat shows.
 No-one who was eating seemed to talk as much as you hoped they would, instead their attentions were distracted by the box.
 This drove Francesco our Italian producer bonkers and at least once he saved our sanity by asking restaurants to turn off the tv.

-We were all looking forward to visiting Crotone, situated where the instep part of the Italian foot, becomes the foot proper.
-This is one of the few places where the archaeology and the Hannibal literature coincide.
-Our main ancient literary source, Polybius, writes that Hannibal recorded his achievements on a tablet that was fixed to a column on the Temple of Hera that stood here.
+Our main ancient literary source, Polybius, writes that Hannibal recorded his achievements on a tablet that was fixed to a column on the Temple of Hera art Crotone.
 On a streatch of green coastline there is an archaeological site and a column belonging to this temple still standing.
 Unfortunately this lone column was surrounded by a wire fence – but it was still an atmospheric spot where we were encouraged by our Director Andrea to mimic Hannibal and reflect on our achievements.
 This made a lot of sense but at the time seemed like a potentially egotistical and difficult thing to do with the cameras rolling.
 Sam and I were both impressed with how Ben got around that by saying that our biggest achievement was getting on so well with each other most of the time during our weeks together on the road.
 On an unusual, intensive trip like this one, I think we would all agree, that just saying nice things, even if they may not be entirely true, helps them to come true.
 I certainly felt that after Ben’s statement.

 The remaining column of the Temple of Hera at Crotone